fbohz/fbohz.github.io/_posts/2020-06-22-graph_ql_debrief.markdown

 **Conclusion: Should You Use GraphQL?**

 GraphQL can be very challenging since there's so much to learn at the beginning.
-Hopefully this first exposure to it laid out some interesting concepts to keep digging and motivate you to start implementing it in your own project or a test project.
+I tried to touch on some interesting concepts, with demo projects both in React and Vanilla JS.
+The rest is for you to keep digging and motivate yourself to start implementing it in your own project.

-Fixing issues of REST with GraphQL is valuable.
-Problem with Apollo is that it needs both backend and frontend adoption.
-Setting up backend with Apollo can be harder so taking this risk might be difficult.
-Also this tech is new is not like Redux which there are so many resources out there.
-Apollo client is relatively new and paradigm might change.
-So for now learning GraphQL is great but keep your strong skills on Redux, since on scaling it performs really well, and has been industry tested.
+Note that the issues with REST that GraphQL tries to solve, is a valuable proposition.
+The problem with implementations such as Apollo is that it needs both backend and frontend adoption.
+Setting up backend with can be hard so taking this risk might be difficult.
+Also this tech is new, not like Redux which there are so many resources out there.
+Apollo client and GraphQL are relatively new and the paradigm might change.
+So for now learning GraphQL is great, but do keep your strong skills on Redux, since on scaling it performs really well, and has been industry tested.